utnet-org/utility/docs/architecture/README.md

 # Overview

-This document describes the high-level architecture of framework.
+This document describes the high-level architecture of unc-infra.
 The focus here is on the implementation of the blockchain protocol, not the protocol itself.
 For reference documentation of the protocol, please refer to [nomicon](https://nomicon.io/)